WWE News: Trish Stratus Reveals Why She Chose To Return For Final Match At ‘SummerSlam’

-On Sunday, Trish Stratus will be returning to the ring at SummerSlam and taking part in what she said would be the final one in her career.
+On Sunday, Trish Stratus will be returning to the ring at SummerSlam and taking part in what she said would be the final one of her career.
 This match will see the WWE Hall of Famer compete at the Scotiabank Arena in her hometown of Toronto and face one of the current WWE roster’s top female stars in former Raw and SmackDown Women’s Champion Charlotte Flair.
 But why did she decide to come back for this farewell match despite all her accomplishments as a seven-time WWE Women’s Champion during her original run with the company?

-Speaking to the Toronto Sun earlier this week, Stratus discussed the reasons behind this final in-ring comeback, which follows a number of one-off returns that started early last year when she took part in WWE’s first-ever women’s Royal Rumble match.
+Speaking to The Toronto Sun earlier this week, Stratus discussed the reasons behind this final in-ring comeback, which follows a number of one-off returns that started early last year when she took part in WWE’s first-ever women’s Royal Rumble match.
 She told reporter Steve Simmons that at this point in her life, she doesn’t “need to keep coming back,” but also admitted that it’s an incredible opportunity to face someone of Flair’s caliber at a major WWE pay-per-view in front of her hometown audience.

 “To face the greatest of her generation — and it’s been argued that I was the greatest of my generation — it’s a pretty unique matchup,” Stratus said.
 “Everything is aligning for this and with my age — how much longer can I do this or want to do this?
 This is the perfect time to do it.”